• About

 Elderflower Tea

-I’ve been experimenting with combining elderflowers with lemon balm, mint, and borage.
+I’ve been experimenting with combining elder flowers with lemon balm, mint, and borage.
 Have fun tossing your flowers into your favorite herbal teas and see what you think!
 Here’s how to make sun tea with herbs from your garden and foraged flowers.

-Other Delicious Elderflower Recipes to Try
+Other Delicious Ways to Use Elderflower

 If you’re a jam-maker, elderflower cordial (either home-made or purchased) can add an exciting flavor to jams of many flavors.
 You can also use fresh elderflowers along with the fruit you’re using.
 Jamie Oliver gives instructions for both options in this elderflower gooseberry jam recipe.

-If you enjoy cocktails, you can use either elderflower liqueur or elderflower syrup in numerous mixed drinks, from sangria to gin and tonic and margaritas.
+If you enjoy cocktails, you can use elderflower liqueur or elderflower syrup in numerous mixed drinks, from sangria to gin and tonic and margaritas.

 The elderflower recipes below offer some other tantalizing uses for elderflowers.
 You’ll find loads more in my book, which you can check out here.